 Accommodation & Meals

 Volunteers on this project have the unique opportunity to stay on-site in the Biological Station situated in the Cloud Forest Reserve.

 Rooms are shared, dormitory-style and split by gender.
 Facilities are basic but comfortable in keeping with the location.
-Electricity is available 24/7 but volunteers are asked to use it sparingly and showers are cold water only (thankfully the temperature is mild year round).
-Wifi is not available whilst in the Cloud Forest.
+Electricity is available 24/7 but volunteers are asked to use it sparingly and showers are warm water only (thankfully the temperature is mild year round).
+Wifi is available at the accommodation but can be pretty slow.

 Three meals per day are provided at the project and are included in the program fee.
 Volunteers are expected to help with cooking and cleaning up (using a roster-based system), so everyone contributes at meal times – bringing a wonderful ‘family’ feel to this project.

 Volunteers spend their first night (Sunday) in Host Family accommodation in Quito, settling in before heading to the Cloud Forest on Monday.
 Upon completion of the program volunteers typically stay the Friday night in the volunteer apartments in Quito also before flying out Saturday.